ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 ## Testing applications

-The way tests are run and compiled in mbed OS 5 is substantially different from previous versions of mbed.
+The way tests are run and compiled in Arm Mbed OS 5 is substantially different from previous versions of Mbed.

 ### Using tests

 #### Test code structure

-Tests can exist throughout mbed OS and your project's code.
+Tests can exist throughout Mbed OS and your project's code.
 They are located under a special directory called `TESTS` (case is important!).

 Placing code under this directory means it will be ignored when building applications and libraries.
 This code is only ever used when building tests.
 This is important because all tests require a `main()` function, and building it with your application would cause multiple `main()` functions to be defined.